What is Smokable Hemp Flower?

 Cannabidiol (CBD)—a non-psychoactive, non-toxic, non-addictive, and safe compound that can aid in various health issues.
 Cannabis plants, including the hemp plant, contains different cannabinoids.
 CBD and THC are two of the most recognizable ones.
 After consuming THC, consumers typically feel psychoactive effects or a “high” feeling.
 After consuming CBD, consumers experience different results without the high.

 CBD and THC are vastly different cannabinoids that can each help consumers.
 These compounds can also deliver unique effects.
 THC is often for recreational purposes like getting high.
-Moreover, CBD is utilized to experience an improvement in quality of life.
+Moreover, CBD is utilized by millions of people for a variety of reasons.
 Since THC is known to deliver psychoactive effects, this cannabinoid is not particularly suitable for children, teenagers, and some elderly people.

 However, CBD is has non-psychoactive properties.
 Although CBD and THC are both well-known, CBD is consumed by more people worldwide.
 This is because numerous U.S. states and countries prohibit the growing, selling, and consumption of THC products.
 Oppositely, due to CBD’s non-psychoactive and non-toxic make-up, numerous geographic locations have legalized it.

 To experience psychoactive effects, consuming Cannabidiol to get high is not the way to go.
-Instead, you will likely experience physically relaxing effects from CBD.
 You may wonder why consuming Cannabidiol to get high is not possible.
 What are the reasons behind this?